Top 10 Best Sports to Watch on TV

 Ice Hockey

-Ice hockey is a contact team sport played on ice, usually in a rink, in which two teams of skaters use their sticks to shoot a vulcanized rubber puck into their opponent's net to score points.
+Ice hockey is a contact team sport played on ice, usually in a rink, in which two teams of skaters use their sticks to shoot a vulcanized rubber puck into their opponent's net to score goals.

 Hockey is such a nail-biting sport.
 One minute one team is on the attack, then the next, it's the other team.
 It is such a fun sport to watch on TV and in person.